Wells Fargo Business Loans Review: Pros, Cons, & How to Apply

 Non-Wells Fargo Customers

 You need to contact the bank to apply for all loans.
-It’s possible to apply over the phone, but applying in person might be easier since so much paperwork is involved.
+Although it’s possible to apply over the phone, applying in person might be easier since there is so much paperwork involved.

 You can complete a brief questionnaire for commercial real estate loans online, and a Wells Fargo banker will call you the next day to discuss your application.